flutter/website/src/docs/development/ui/layout/index.md

 * Notice areas that require alignment, padding, or borders.

 First, identify the larger elements.
-In this example, four elements are arranged into a column:
+In this example, four elements are arranged into a column: an image, two rows, and a block of text.

-- An image
-- Two rows
-- A block of text

 {% include app-figure.md img-class="site-mobile-screenshot border"
-    image="ui/layout/lakes-column-elts.png" caption="Column elements (encircled in red)" %}
+    image="ui/layout/lakes-column-elts.png" caption="Column elements (circled in red)" %}

 Next, diagram each row.
 The first row, called the Title section, has 3 children: a column of text, a star icon,